ElevenLabs Alternatives 2026: 8 Tools Ranked by Job

 2. Fish Audio — Best Low-Cost Voice Cloning + Open Source Backbone

 Fish Audio is the most credible budget alternative for voice cloning specifically.
-The Plus tier gives 10 private voice clones plus access to a community library of 2M+ public voices.
+The Plus tier gives 1 professional clone slot + 10 private voice slots plus access to a community library of 2M+ public voices.
 Cloning fidelity is competitive with ElevenLabs Instant Voice Cloning at roughly half the price, with particular strength in Mandarin, Cantonese, Japanese, and Korean.
 The Fish-Speech open-source project (v1.5.1, ~30K GitHub stars, Fish Audio Research License) lets you self-host if you have GPU infrastructure.

 Pros: Voice cloning at $11/mo is the cheapest credible option in this list.
 15-second clone samples.
 Strong Mandarin/Japanese/Korean.
 Open-source path for self-hosting.
 2M+ community voice library.